PHT-Medic/documentation/docs/components.md

 For securely storing sensitive user or train data as key-value pairs we utilize [Vault](https://www.vaultproject.io/) by Hashicorp as secret storage for our central services.

-### Local
+### Local/Station
 #### Apache Airflow
-[Apache Airflow](https://airflow.apache.org/) is open source, community developed platform to programmatically author, schedule and monitor workflows and the primary component of the [PHT Station](user_guide/station.md).
+[Apache Airflow](https://airflow.apache.org/) is an open source, community developed platform to programmatically author, schedule and monitor workflows and the primary component of the station.

 #### FHIR
 To overcome local setup differences between stations, the PHT provides controlled and reliable access to different FHIR Servers.